cfxmarkets/php-jsonapi-objects/README.md

 composer require cfxmarkets/php-jsonapi-objects
 ```

+It complies with [PSR-4 Autoloading](https://www.php-fig.org/psr/psr-4/), with the `\CFX\JsonApi` namespace found at `src/`.

 ## Usage

 The library is designed to form the foundation of your JSON-API-aware data model (see [Design Philosophy](#design-philosophy) below).
 Thus, you'll probably use it most commonly to implement resource objects.
 It is intended that those objects be managed by datasource objects implementing `DatasourceInterface`.

-Because this library does not contain any concrete implementations of specific resource objects (excepting the `GenericResource` class, which is not specific enough to provide a useful example), I'll demonstrate usage using a contrived example.
-Furthermore, because this library doesn't contain persistence logic, I'll forgo discussions of persistence in my example.
+Because this library does not contain any concrete implementations of specific resource objects (excepting the `GenericResource` class, which is not specific enough to provide a useful example), we'll demonstrate usage using a contrived example.
+Furthermore, because this library doesn't contain persistence logic, we'll forgo discussions of persistence in our example.

 Following is an example of how you might use a `User` class as extended from `AbstractResource`: